SmoothOperator/smoothoperator.github.io/resume.md

 ---

-### My view on "AI" and LLMs
+### My view on LLMs (specifically)
-The proposed use and usefulness of these tools should include a thorough critique and require a practical, realistic and complete technical understanding of how these systems function and potential enterprise impacts, limitations, risks, what they can and _cannot_ do and what they _are_ and are not.
+The proposed use and usefulness of these tools should include a thorough critique and require a practical, realistic and complete technical understanding of how these systems function and potential impacts, limitations, risks, what they can and _cannot_ do, what they _are_ and are not.

+That said, I did not shy away from tools like ChatGPT and was an early adopter.
+Since I'm not a professional software developer and have been more of a hobbyist with microcontrollers, I found it to be sort of a game changer from my perspective of limited experience using tools that help write/re-write text more efficiently.

+Here are some things I would not rely on the assistance of an LLM for:
+- any output that you cannot not 100% vet yourself
+- an opinion or decision requiring logic or reason as one would expect from a human

 ---